 In addition, it won’t be long until you want to add more tools.
 So here is a list of nice-to-have tools.

 - Stand: Stands are handy.
 If you don’t have a loom stand, you have to prop the back of the loom against a table.
 Or, you can clamp it to a table and stand to weave.
 Trust me; a loom stand is a back saver.

 - Additional Rigid Heddles: Since the rigid heddle dictates the yarn size you can use for weaving, most weavers end up with all the different sizes of heddles.
 You can use almost any yarn for your weft yarn in your shuttle, but you need the appropriately sized heddle for the warp yarn you want to use.
 There are now variable reeds with interchangeable sections that allow you to alternative different sizes and textures of warp threads.

 - Warping Board: Most of the time, you will probably use the direct method of warping your loom.
 But, sometimes, a warping board is the best method.

 - Shuttles: Shuttles in various sizes are very helpful.
 As a rule, I prefer my shuttle to be as wide as the project that I am weaving.

 Why Would I Want One?

 My first response is, “Because they are fun!”
-But, seriously, not only has weaving been proven to be therapeutic, with a rigid heddle loom, you can use up your yarn weaving beautiful scarves or placemats.
-Experienced table and floor loom weavers use a rigid heddle loom to check out how yarn colors look together or check the sett of the pattern.
+But, seriously, not only has weaving been proven to be therapeutic, but with a rigid heddle loom, you can use up your yarn weaving beautiful scarves or placemats.
+In addition, experienced table and floor loom weavers use a rigid heddle loom to check out how yarn colors look together or check the sett of the pattern.
 (Sett is the spacing of the warp threads in the heddle.)